US-MFG-Demo/k8s-dapr-hack/README.md

 # Dapr on Azure hands-on

 This repository contains several hands-on assignments that will introduce you to Dapr.
-You will start with a simple ASP.NET Core application that several microservices.
-In each assignment, you will change a part of the application so it works with Dapr (or "rub some Dapr on it" as Donovan Brown would say).
-You will be working with the following Dapr building blocks:
+You will start with a simple ASP.NET Core application that is composed of several microservices.
+In each assignment, you'll enhance the the application by adding Dapr building blocks and components.
+At the same time, you'll configure the application to consume Azure-based [backing services](https://docs.microsoft.com/dotnet/architecture/cloud-native/definition#backing-services).
+When complete, you'll have implemented the following Dapr building blocks:

 - Service invocation
 - State-management